Astros place Dallas Keuchel on DL with pinched nerve in neck

 Keuchel, who won the Cy Young Award in 2015, has a 1.84 ERA, 54 strikeouts and has held opposing hitters to a .186 batting average in his nine starts this season.?This is his first trip to the DL in his major league career.

+"We hope that this can knock out any sort of lingering soreness," manager A.J.
+Hinch said Saturday.
+"I'm not a doctor.
+I don't know what has to happen between now and then other than the diagnosis is a pinched nerve and we need to calm it down a little bit before he can resume his activity."

+The left-hander has the lowest ERA in the majors and his wins are the most in the AL and tied for most overall.

-The Astros expect Keuchel to miss only one start, and the DL move is retroactive to Wednesday.
-The left-hander was scheduled to pitch Monday.
+The Astros expect Keuchel to miss only one start, and the DL move is retroactive to Wednesday.?

+"Given the day off that we had and the nine games that he's going to miss, there's a chance that he could be right in rotation as we would have expected him to be,'' Hinch said.
+"But I won't know until he does a little bit more activity.''

+Right-hander Brad Peacock?(2-0, 1.10 ERA) will move out of the bullpen to start Monday.
+He has bounced between starting and the bullpen in his career and started five games for Houston last season and 46 in his six-year major league career.

 Keuchel pitched just five innings in his last start -- a 12-2 win over the Marlins on Tuesday -- allowed two runs on four hits while striking out four.